mdolab/pyoptsparse/doc/guide.rst

 +++++++++++

-The simplest way to add a single constraint with no bounds (i.e., not a very useful constraint!) is to use the function :meth:`addCon <pyoptsparse.pyOpt_optimization.Optimization.addCon>`:
+The simplest way to add a single constraint with no bounds (i.e., not a very useful constraint!) is to use the function :meth:`~pyoptsparse.pyOpt_optimization.Optimization.addCon`:

 .. code-block:: python